MongoDB is an open-source document database that provides high performance, high availability, and automatic scaling.

 Documents have the following restrictions on field names:

-is reserved for use as a primary key; its value must be unique in the collection, is immutable, and may be of any type other than an array. - The field names cannot start with the dollar sign (
+• The field name _id is reserved for use as a primary key; its value must be unique in the collection, is immutable, and may be of any type other than an array.

-) character. - The field names cannot contain the dot (
+• The field names cannot contain the dot (.) character.

 BSON documents may have more than one field with the same name.
 Most MongoDB interfaces, however, represent MongoDB with a structure (e.g. a hash table) that does not support duplicate field names.
 If you need to manipulate documents that have more than one field with the same name, see the driver documentation for your driver.